 Under North Carolina Criminal Law 14-70, 14-72(a): Felonious Larceny of goods worth more than $1,000 is a Class H Felony, allowing for a maximum period of incarceration of up to 25 months.
 The Felony Punishment Chart provides for Active, Intermediate, and Suspended punishments.

 - Enrollment into and completion of a cognitive behavioral program

 If you have been charged or arrested for Felony Larceny, contact a defense attorney without delay.
 Theft charges carry consequences to reputation in the community and can have a long-lasting impact on your employment, the ability to rent or purchase a home,and financial prospects.

 Our criminal defense attorneys will provide you with advice on how to challenge the elements of larceny and guide you through the process.

 The Powers Law Firm PA provides free, confidential consultations for criminal charges.
 Our criminal lawyers provide help to people in Charlotte-Mecklenburg as well as Gaston County, Iredell County, Lincoln County, Catawba County, Union County, Rowan County, and Stanly County, North Carolina.

-Attorney Bill Powers and Attorney Megan Powell are licensed only in North Carolina.
+Attorney Bill Powers is licensed only in North Carolina.
 Attorney Chris Beddow is licensed in North Carolina and South Carolina.